segmentio/segment-docs/src/connections/destinations/catalog/klaviyo/index.md

 #### Enforce email as primary identifier

 This option is enabled by default to ensure duplicate profiles are not being created inside of Klaviyo.
-When enabled, we will never set $id field to your `userId` when you call `.identify()` or `.track()`.
-Instead, we will only set $email as the primary identifier with your `traits.email` or `properties.email`.
+When enabled, Segment will never set the $id field to your `userId` when you call `.identify()` or `.track()`.
+Instead, Segment will only set $email as the primary identifier with your `traits.email` or `properties.email`.

 #### Fallback on Anonymous ID